 Zero waste is all the rage.
 That’s why we’ve put together some simple tips on how to pack a waste-free lunch (it’s easier than it sounds – we promise!).
 With a few minor changes to your routine, you’ll reduce your carbon footprint and impress your friends while you’re at it.
 Here’s how to get started.

-Mind-blowing stat alert: According to this article from Green Calgary’s blog, an estimated 1 trillion low-density polyethylene (LDPE) food bags (aka sandwich baggies) will be used around the world in 2018.
+Mind-blowing stat alert: According to this report from the UN Environment Programme, an estimated 1 trillion low-density polyethylene (LDPE) food bags (aka sandwich baggies) will be used around the world in 2018.
 What’s worse is only 5-7% of these will be recycled.
 What a waste!

 That brings us to our first tip: find an alternate to sandwich bags.
 Most of us have an overflowing drawer of Tupperware (guilty), and it’s just a matter of organizing the mess.
 Recycle those containers that don’t have lids and invest in ones you’ll actually use and that don’t leak, like snap-and-lock food containers from IKEA for just $2.99.
 In the long run, containers are cheaper and oh-so-much better for the environment.
 Plus, you’ll avoid the struggle of cramming a sandwich into a teeny, tiny bag.

 Mason jars are here to stay, and they’re one of the best ways to pack your waste-free lunch.
 So dig up some change and scour your local thrift shop for a retro set, or get a box of 12 at Canadian Tire for just $10.
 Your lunch will look cute and help save the environment, too!